I Fell in Love with the Devil

 "I Fell in Love with the Devil" is a song by Canadian singer-songwriter Avril Lavigne and is the third track from her sixth studio album, Head Above Water.
-It was written by Lavigne and produced by Lavigne and Chris Baseford.
+It was written by Lavigne and produced by Lavigne and Chris Basford.
 The song is about a toxic relationship she maintained while suffering from Lyme disease.
 It was released as the fourth and final single from the album on June 28, 2019.
-It received controversy and backlash from Christian fans due to its image of the promotional art, and the lyrics of the song.